-The site visits were conducted by a team comprising of four social specialists of BCAS.
-The entire site visits were done in June, 2017.
-The socioeconomic survey, as well as the stakeholder consultations, were concluded during this period.
+The site visit was conducted by a team comprising of four social specialists of BCAS.
+The entire site visit was conducted in June, 2017.
+The socio economic survey as well as the stakeholder consultations were concluded during this period.

 5.2.5 Consultations with Stakeholders